EdwardOu98/Unity-3D-Personal-Project-Pro-Driver/README.md

   - [x] Particle effect when the player hit a special kind of obstacle
   - [x] Display current speed when game is not over
   - [x] Display current score
+  - [x] Display the name of current player
-  - [ ] Display the highest score of all players
+  - [x] Display the highest score of all players
   - [x] Display message when game is end : Game Over when the player fails and Congratulations when the player succeeds